Chipknip: Characteristics

 The Chipknip was a debit card that did not require a pin code for payments.
 For depositing money onto the card, it did require a pin code.
 A maximum of 500 guilders or euros could be deposited onto the card.

-A Chipknip transactions takes around 2 to 3 seconds.
+A Chipknip transaction takes around two to three seconds.

 In Phase I, the card manufacturer was CP8 Transac, a division of Groupe Bull.
 In June 1996, the choice for the CC1000 chips by Bull Benelux was made.
 In Phase II, the national roll-out starting in 1996, the card was manufactured by CP8 Oberthur Technologies and Philips.
 From Phase III and onwards it was developed by CP8 Oberthur Technologies and De La Rue Card Technology.
 It was based on the Belgian system named Proton.
 It was compatible with multiple suppliers of readers and terminals: CCV Group, Certec, DateInet, Getronics, ICL, NCR, QE and Taxameter.
 In Phase I and II, it used the ST16601 chip by SGS-Thomson which had 1 kilobyte EEPROM.
 In Phase III, it used the ST16F48 by the same company which had an 8 kilobyte EEPROM.
 The ST16 series is based on the Motorola 6805.
 The ST16F48 uses an 8-bit micro-architecture and has serial access which is compatible with ISO 7816.
 The CMOS-based semiconductor is manufactured using the 1 micrometer process.
 The development for the chip is done using the ST16XYZ-EMU development system.
 The Chipknip network was based on the X.25 protocol.
 It made use of the Data Encryption Standard and the Triple DES with RSA using a secure access module.
 In 2011, Currence published about the rise of skimming with the Chipknip.
 Skimmers modified the device in such a way that information from the card could be read.
 Countermeasures were taken, such as front pieces in the ATM.
 In July of that year, Currence stated that the skimming was reduced to zero.

 The Chipper chip was manufactured by IBM and Schlumberger (of which the smart card spin-off Axalto later merged with Gemalto).
 It used the STM 16SF48 with 16KB of ROM, 1088 bytes RAM and 8KB of EEPROM.
 It used Triple DES for security.